jameslairdsmith/emilyriederer/content/post/2019-05-07-notes-on-supporting-conference-speakers.en.md

 ## On the Day Of the Conference {#dayof}

-Throughout the conference, speakers should feel comfortable, have opportunities to destress, and get good visibility for their efforts and contributions.
+Throughout the conference, speakers should feel comfortable, have opportunities to relax, and get good visibility for their efforts and contributions.

 **At Check-In**